Need a Latin dictionary?

 Romeweb, now available in archive only, is worth a look.

-Livius, self-described as "Articles on Ancient History," and deserving of the appellation: from Romans in Holland to the cursus honorum to Messianic figures in turn-of-the era Judaism, it's there.
+Livius, from Romans in Holland to the cursus honorum to messianic figures in turn-of-the era Judaism, it's there.

-Maps Page at the Dalton School (same link as above)
+Maps Page at the Dalton School (archived version)

 Maps of Rome and the Seven Hills